artetism/artetism/README.md

  \
  \
  \
-                not super active... idk much abt like pt etiquette or whatevr
+                not super active... i dont understand alot of pt vocab!!!